awsdocs/aws-cdk-guide/v2/constructs.md

 This library includes constructs that represent all the resources available on AWS\.
 For example, the `[s3\.Bucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html)` class represents an Amazon S3 bucket, and the `[dynamodb\.Table](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_dynamodb.Table.html)` class represents an Amazon DynamoDB table\.

+**L1 constructs**
 There are three different levels of constructs in this library, beginning with low\-level constructs, which we call *CFN Resources* \(or **L1**, short for "layer 1"\)\.
 These constructs directly represent all resources available in AWS CloudFormation\.
 CFN Resources are periodically generated from the [AWS CloudFormation Resource Specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html)\.
 They are named **Cfn***Xyz*, where *Xyz* is name of the resource\.
 For example, [CfnBucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.CfnBucket.html) represents the [AWS::S3::Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) AWS CloudFormation resource\.
-When you use Cfn resources, you must explicitly configure all resource properties, which requires a complete understanding of the details of the underlying AWS CloudFormation resource model\.
+When you use Cfn resources, you must explicitly configure all resource properties\.
+This requires a complete understanding of the details of the underlying AWS CloudFormation resource model\.

+**L2 constructs**
 The next level of constructs, **L2**, also represent AWS resources, but with a higher\-level, intent\-based API\.
-They provide similar functionality, but provide the defaults, boilerplate, and glue logic you'd be writing yourself with a CFN Resource construct\.
-AWS constructs offer convenient defaults and reduce the need to know all the details about the AWS resources they represent, while providing convenience methods that make it simpler to work with the resource\.
+They provide similar functionality, but incorporate the defaults, boilerplate, and glue logic you'd be writing yourself with a CFN Resource construct\.
+AWS constructs offer convenient defaults and reduce the need to know all the details about the AWS resources they represent\.
+They also provide convenience methods that make it simpler to work with the resource\.
 For example, the [s3\.Bucket](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html) class represents an Amazon S3 bucket with additional properties and methods, such as [bucket\.addLifeCycleRule\(\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html#addwbrlifecyclewbrrulerule), which adds a lifecycle rule to the bucket\.

+**L3 constructs**
 Finally, the AWS Construct Library includes **L3** constructs, which we call *patterns*\.
 These constructs are designed to help you complete common tasks in AWS, often involving multiple kinds of resources\.
-For example, the [aws\-ecs\-patterns\.ApplicationLoadBalancedFargateService](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns.ApplicationLoadBalancedFargateService.html) construct represents an architecture that includes an AWS Fargate container cluster employing an Application Load Balancer \(ALB\)\.
+For example, the [aws\-ecs\-patterns\.ApplicationLoadBalancedFargateService](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns.ApplicationLoadBalancedFargateService.html) construct represents an architecture that includes an AWS Fargate container cluster employing an Application Load Balancer\.
 The [aws\-apigateway\.LambdaRestApi](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_apigateway.LambdaRestApi.html) construct represents an Amazon API Gateway API that's backed by an AWS Lambda function\.

 For more information about how to navigate the library and discover constructs that can help you build your apps, see the [API Reference](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-construct-library.html)\.

 ## Composition<a name="constructs_composition"></a>

 *Composition* is the key pattern for defining higher\-level abstractions through constructs\.
-A high\-level construct can be composed from any number of lower\-level constructs, and in turn, those could be composed from even lower\-level constructs, which eventually are composed from AWS resources\.
-From a bottom\-up perspective, you use constructs to organize the individual AWS resources you want to deploy using whatever abstractions are convenient for your purpose, with as many layers as you need\.
+A high\-level construct can be composed from any number of lower\-level constructs\.
+In turn, those could be composed from even lower\-level constructs, which eventually are composed from AWS resources\.

+From a bottom\-up perspective, you use constructs to organize the individual AWS resources that you want to deploy\.
+You use whatever abstractions are convenient for your purpose, with as many layers as you need\.

 Composition lets you define reusable components and share them like any other code\.
-For example, a team can define a construct that implements the company's best practice for a DynamoDB table with backup, global replication, auto\-scaling, and monitoring, and share it with other teams in their organization, or publicly\.
-Teams can now use this construct as they would any other library package in their preferred programming language to define their tables and comply with their team's best practices\.
+For example, a team can define a construct that implements the company's best practice for a DynamoDB table with backup, global replication, automatic scaling, and monitoring\.
+The team can share the construct with other teams in their organization, or publicly\.

+Teams can use this construct in their preferred programming language like they would use any other library package to define their tables and comply with best practices\.
 When the library is updated, developers will get access to the new version's bug fixes and improvements through the workflows they already have for their other types of code\.

 ## Initialization<a name="constructs_init"></a>

 Constructs are implemented in classes that extend the [https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Construct.html) base class\.
 You define a construct by instantiating the class\.
 All constructs take three parameters when they are initialized:
 + **scope** — The construct's parent or owner, either a stack or another construct, which determines its place in the [construct tree](#constructs_tree)\.
 You should usually pass `this` \(or `self` in Python\), which represents the current object, for the scope\.
 + **id** — An [identifier](identifiers.md) that must be unique within this scope\.
-The identifier serves as a namespace for everything that's defined within the current construct and is used to generate unique identifiers such as [resource names](resources.md#resources_physical_names) and AWS CloudFormation logical IDs\.
+The identifier serves as a namespace for everything that's defined within the current construct\.
+It's used to generate unique identifiers such as [resource names](resources.md#resources_physical_names) and AWS CloudFormation logical IDs\.
 + **props** — A set of properties or keyword arguments, depending upon the language, that define the construct's initial configuration\.
-In most cases, constructs provide sensible defaults, and if all props elements are optional, you can leave out the **props** parameter completely\.
+In most cases, constructs provide sensible defaults, and if all props elements are optional, you can omit the **props** parameter completely\.

 Identifiers need only be unique within a scope\.
-This lets you instantiate and reuse constructs without concern for the constructs and identifiers they might contain, and enables composing constructs into higher level abstractions\.
-In addition, scopes make it possible to refer to groups of constructs all at once, for example for [tagging](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Tag.html) or for specifying where the constructs will be deployed\.
+This lets you instantiate and reuse constructs without concern for the constructs and identifiers they might contain, and enables composing constructs into higher\-level abstractions\.
+In addition, scopes make it possible to refer to groups of constructs all at once\.
+Examples include for [tagging](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Tag.html), or specifying where the constructs will be deployed\.

 ## Apps and stacks<a name="constructs_apps_stacks"></a>